fangohr/micromagnetic-standard-problem-ferromagnetic-resonance/README.md

   - `reference_plots_from_paper/`

-    This folder contains the exact plots that were used for Figures 2-5 in the paper (in .png and .pdf format).
+    This folder contains the exact plots that were used for figures 2-5 in the paper (in .png and .pdf format).
 They were generated using the scripts in `src/`, applied to the OOMMF reference data.